Yann-b-b/Conditional_Molecular_Generative_Model/README.md

-# Conditional_Protein_Generative_Model
+# Conditional_Molecule_Generative_Model

-This Project focuses on creating a diffusion model that is conditioned on protein attributes for generation.
+This project focuses on generating small molecules conditioned on target physicochemical properties using a contrastive alignment model with a SELF-BART architecture.

-# Conditional_Protein_Generative_Model
+## Conditional_Molecule_Generative_Model

-This repository contains the code and resources for a final project exploring the use of conditional diffusion models for protein sequence generation.
-The goal is to generate protein sequences that are conditioned on specific biochemical properties such as solubility, stability, or binding affinity.
+This repository contains the code and resources for a final project exploring the use of contrastive learning to align molecular structures and properties for conditional generation.
+The goal is to generate chemically valid molecular sequences (SELFIES) that match desired properties such as LogP, molecular weight, and polar surface area.

 ## Project Overview

-We aim to integrate a pretrained protein language model (e.g., ESM-2) with a conditional diffusion model.
-The pipeline embeds protein sequences into a latent space and uses a property vector to guide the diffusion-based sampling process.
-The generated latent vectors are then decoded back into protein representations such as amino acid sequences or SMILES strings.
+We integrate a pretrained molecular sequence model (SELF-BART) with a contrastive property encoder.
+The model maps both molecules and property vectors to a shared latent space, allowing controlled generation through property-conditioned decoding.

 ## Key Components

-- Protein dataset preparation and preprocessing
+- Molecular dataset preparation and SELFIES conversion
-- Embedding generation using pretrained models
+- Embedding generation using pretrained SELF-BART encoder
-- Conditional latent diffusion model architecture and training
+- Contrastive training between molecule and property vectors
-- Decoding from latent space to protein representations
+- Conditional decoding using the SELF-BART decoder
-- Evaluation of generated sequences (validity, novelty, property alignment)
+- Evaluation of generated molecules (validity, novelty, property alignment)

 ## Applications

-This work supports controlled protein design for use in drug discovery, biosensors, and synthetic biology.
+This work supports de novo molecular design for applications in drug discovery and materials science.

 ## References

-Key references include PepVAE (Dean et al., 2021), ProteinGAN (Repecka et al., 2021), AMP-Diffusion (Chen et al., 2024), and Guided Discrete Diffusion (Gruver et al., 2023).
+Key references include SELFIES (Krenn et al., 2020), DrugDiff (Oestreich et al., 2025), MolGPT (Bagal et al., 2021), and ImageBind (Girdhar et al., 2023).